pandas-dev/pandas/doc/source/development/contributing_documentation.rst

 About the pandas documentation
 --------------------------------

+As you can see from the top navigation, the documentation is split into five sections:

+* **Getting Started:** This is where new pandas users should start.
+It explains how to get set up, and how to get oriented with pandas.
+* **User Guide:** These are deeper dives into specific pandas features, meant for users with a bit more experience.
+* **API Reference:** These are the pages explaining pandas classes and functions, automatically generated from the docstrings in the code.
+* **Development:** This explains how to contribute to pandas.
+* **Release Notes:** The changes included in each version of pandas.

 The documentation is written in **reStructuredText**, which is almost like writing in plain English, and built using `Sphinx <https://www.sphinx-doc.org/en/master/>`__.
 The Sphinx Documentation has an excellent `introduction to reST